Haoyang113/UPose/README.md

 <img src="UPose Logo.png" alt="Your Scene Name" width="150"/>

-# UPose - A framework for camera-based motion tracking in Unity
+# UPose - A framework for AI motion tracking in Unity

-UPose is a useful resource that utilizes different methods of human motion tracking in Unity and demonstrates its capabilities in different sample demo applications.
+UPose is a useful resource that utilizes different AI methods for human motion tracking in Unity and demonstrates its capabilities in different sample demo applications.
 The UPose repository currently supports MediaPipe and MMPose for motion tracking.

 ## Contents